olivierdalang/django-toosimple-q/README.md

   --once                run once then exit (useful for debugging) --until_done          run until no tasks are available then exit (useful for
                         debugging)
+  --label LABEL         the name of the worker to help identifying it ('{pid}'
+                        will be replaced by the process id) --timeout TIMEOUT     the time in seconds after which this worker will be considered offline (set this to a value higher than the longest tasks this worker will execute)
 ```

 ## Contrib apps